0Ky/hugo-PaperFlow/README.md

 ### Getting Started
 1. [Fork](https://github.com/0Ky/hugo-PaperFlow/fork) the repository.
 2. Create a new branch for your changes.
-3. Make your changes locally (you can test using the `exampleSite` with `hugo server --source exampleSite`).
+3. Make your changes or additions in the codebase.
+4. Test thoroughly using the `exampleSite` by running `hugo server --source exampleSite`.
-4. Submit a pull request with a clear description of what you've changed and why.
+5. Submit a pull request with a clear description of what you've changed and why.

 <!-- Read Wiki For More Details => **[PaperMod - Installation](https://github.com/0Ky/hugo-PaperFlow/wiki/Installation)** -->